SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/4_0_setup_trial_trust.md

 SAP Build Work Zone enables you to easily create business sites that provide centralized access to applications, such as the Hello World app you will create.

 SAP Build Work Zone Service is not pre-configured in your BTP trial account.
-You must subscribe to the service first.
+You must first subscribe to the service.

 In order to set up SAP Build Work Zone in your Enterprise or Trial Account, you first need to establish Trust and Federation between SAP Authorization and Trust Management Service and SAP Cloud Identity Services.